WorkingCodePod/workingcode/src/episodes/063-nobody-makes-it-out-alive.md

 Sponsors

 - [Audible](https://workingcode.dev/audible) - get a free audiobook from Audible with no strings attached at https://workingcode.dev/audible

 Van Wilder reminds us to enjoy the moment, warning us _"Don't take life too seriously, you'll never make it out alive."_ And while this is a jocular take on our own mortality, the truth is such that the total cost of death isn't levied against the dead, it's wrought upon the living - the ones left behind.
 To ease their transition in the wake of loss, we can prepare for own departure; and, provide a plan for our own digital landscape and social networks.

 This week, inspired in part by a [post-mortem checklist][chrissy-gh] created by [Chrissy LeMaire][chrissy-lemaire], the crew shares their thoughts and experiences with death.
 And what steps they've taken—_or not yet taken_—to ease the terrible, yet inevitable, burden on our loved ones.

 Follow the show and be sure to [join the discussion on Discord][working-code-discord]!
-Our website is [workingcode.dev][working-code] and we're [@WorkingCodePod on Twitter][working-code-twitter] and [Instagram][working-code-instagram].
+Our website is [workingcode.dev][working-code] and we're [@workingcode.dev on Bluesky][bsky].
 New episodes drop weekly on Wednesday.

 And, if you're **feeling the love**, [support us on Patreon][working-code-patreon].